IOD Area MAP from BOM -Australia

 Negative IOD phase

 Westerly winds intensify along the equator, allowing warmer waters to concentrate near Equatorial East Indian Ocean.
 This sets up a temperature difference across the tropical Indian Ocean, with warmer than normal water in the east and cooler than normal water in the west.
+The SST difference of -0.4ºC or lower is considered as Negative IOD phase.

 A negative IOD typically adversely affects the Indian Southwest Monsoon rainfall resulting in below-average rainfall over India.